Antinori: History

 In 1900, Piero Antinori bought several vineyards in the Chianti Classico region, including 47 hectares at Tignanello.
 His son Niccolò scandalised Tuscany in 1924 by making a Chianti containing Bordeaux wine varieties.
-He continued to experiment over the following years, with new blends, types of barrel, temperature control and bottle ageing.
+He continued to experiment over the following years with new blends, types of barrel, temperature control and bottle ageing.
 Niccolò retired in 1966, to be replaced by his son Piero who was even more innovative.
 He investigated early harvesting of white grapes, different types of barrique, stainless steel vats and malolactic fermentation of red wines.

 The real revolution came in 1974 with the launch of Tignanello's first vintage, 1971: a barrique-aged wine from the vineyard bearing the same name containing Cabernet Sauvignon and Cabernet Franc.
-Although the initial blend did not yet contain any Cabernet Sauvignon or Cabernet Franc, no white grape varieties were used, which meant that the wine was ineligible for the Chianti Classico appellation; from the vintage 1975 onwards the blend contained Cabernet Sauvignon.
+Although the initial blend did not yet contain any Cabernet Sauvignon or Cabernet Franc, no white grape varieties were used, which meant that the wine was ineligible for the Chianti Classico appellation; from the vintage 1975 onwards, the blend contained Cabernet Sauvignon.
 Technically Tignanello was not the first 'Super Tuscan' – that honour goes to Sassicaia, created by a relative of the Antinoris, the Marquis Mario Incisa della Rocchetta – even though the Antinoris were experimenting with Cabernet blends since the 1920s.
 But it was Tignanello that really shook up the Italian wine industry, leading to far-reaching changes in rules and attitudes.
-However, even though the Chianti Classico DOCG rules have now been changed to accommodate wines such as Tignanello, the Antinoris continue to sell it as a Toscana IGT wine.
+Although the Chianti Classico DOCG rules have changed to accommodate wines such as Tignanello, the Antinoris continue to sell it as a Toscana IGT wine.
 Emboldened by the success of the 20% Bordeaux blend Tignanello, in 1978 Antinori launched Solaia - containing 80% Cabernet Sauvignon - from the neighbouring vineyard.

 Antinori responded to the inflation of the 1980s and 1990s with a frantic programme of investment in wineries and vineyards, most notably the Atlas Peak winery in California in 1985, and 325 hectares around Badia a Passignano in 1987.
 They also expanded into Piedmont and Apulia, and set up joint ventures in Bátaapáti, Hungary, Stag's Leap and Col Solare in the USA, Malta, Romania, and Chile.
+Antinori took complete ownership of Col Solare in 2024.